Admissions Consulting &

 Immerse yourself in one of your passions and take advantage of the rich educational resources offered by the University through our summer Immersion programs for high school students.
 In these undergraduate-level courses, you will get personalized attention from faculty, researchers, and other professionals who will lead you through workshop discussions, research projects, and other activities.

-We invite prospective UChicago Summer Session pre-college students and parents to attend a virtual Information Session about our Summer 2021 programs, which will be delivered via the remote teaching model in response to the continued COVID-19 outbreak.
+We invite prospective UChicago Summer Session pre-college students and parents to attend a virtual Information Session about our Summer 2022 programs.
 Presenters at the Information Sessions will provide an overview of online curriculum and instructional models, online community building, and technology issues.

 The Information Sessions will be held during the following dates and times:

 All Information Sessions will cover the same information.
-A recording of the session will also be posted to our Summer 2021 website.
+A recording of the session will also be posted.

 Learn more about the application process here